raksatish09/LangDict-repo/README.md

-# Language Translator 🌍📝
+# Language Translator & Dictionary 🌍📖

-A simple and modern language translation web app built using **HTML, CSS, and JavaScript**.
+A modern web app that allows users to **translate text between multiple languages** and **find word meanings** using a built-in dictionary.

 ## 🚀 Features
 ✅ Translate text between multiple languages
+✅ Find word meanings using an integrated dictionary
 ✅ Clean and user-friendly UI
 ✅ Responsive design for mobile & desktop